ErwinLiYH/gutenberg_downloader/README.md

 # Data processing workshop Ⅱ group project

-This repository include all code written by Erwin(kylis) for this group project
+This repository include all code written by Erwin(kylis) for this group project, if you have any problem or the code have any bugs, please contact me by wechat 13125261195 or my student email.

 ## 1. data_collect.py